ImageMagick/Usage-Markdown/compose/index.md

 The mathematical formulae of these two compose methods are designed explicitly so that if you use '`Dst_In`' and '`Dst_Out`' on the same set of images, you can fit them back together (using '`Plus`' method) just like a jigsaw puzzle.

-For example here we 'add' (using '`Plus`' composition) the last two images we generated above.
+For example, here we 'add' (using '`Plus`' composition) the last two images we generated above.
 This image is exactly the same (to the pixel) as the original '`rose:`' image.

 ~~~